CodeWizard-1/e-commerce/README.md

 ### Project Goals

-- Develop a polished and functional e-commerce website.
+- Develop a  functional e-commerce website.
 - Incorporate comprehensive features for a professional online store experience.
 - Apply knowledge gained from previous projects to make this website more advanced.
 - Introduce new elements, such as a wishlist and user reviews, to enhance CRUD functionality.